Security in international research and innovation collaboration (URIS guidelines)

 Tentative schedule:

-• On 29 May, the senior management team approved the first set of guidelines.
-These consisted of the following;
+• On 23 May, the senior management team approved the first set of guidelines, which have been implemented on 1 November 2024.

 The URIS implementation group at AU